skyney17/test/README.md

     $ mvn jetty:run -Djetty.http.port=9999

-in case your system already use 8080 (default port)
+in case your system already use 8080 (default port).